logprime/T1-LaneLines/DJ_P1_writeup.md

 However there were times when the image showed up unannotated which led to lines appearing jumpy when the video was running.
 This was mentioned in the previous section.

-Another shortcoming could be ...

-### 3. Suggest possible improvements to your pipeline
+### 3. Suggestions for improvements to the pipeline

 These are some of the ways I have explored to improve my solution:-